Murder of Zebb Quinn: Plea deal and Owens's account

-On July 25, 2022, Robert Jason Owens pleaded guilty to the lesser charge of accessory after-the-fact to first-degree murder.
+On July 25, 2022, Owens pleaded guilty to the lesser charge of accessory after-the-fact to first-degree murder.
 Via his attorneys, Owens accused his uncle, Walter "Gene" Owens, who died in 2017, of murdering Zebb Quinn.
-Robert claimed that Quinn had been part of a love triangle involving Taylor, Smith, and Quinn himself, and that a jealous Smith hired Gene to murder Quinn.
+Robert claimed that Quinn had been part of a love triangle involving Taylor, Smith and Quinn, and that a jealous Smith hired Gene to murder Quinn.
 Robert and Quinn were unknowingly lured by Gene to meet Taylor in Pisgah National Forest, where the two found Gene present instead.
 Gene then murdered Quinn by shooting him with a .22 rifle, after which he dismembered and burned Quinn's corpse.
 Robert stated that he assisted his uncle in the cover-up.

 Owens's account was met with skepticism by the prosecution.
-However, the court accepted the plea deal, citing a lack of strong physical evidence linking Robert Jason Owens directly to Quinn's death.
+The court accepted the plea deal, notwithstanding citing a lack of strong physical evidence linking Robert Jason Owens directly to Quinn's death.
 Robert Jason Owens was sentenced to 12 1/2 to 15 3/4 years in prison, to be served concurrently with his de facto life sentence for the two unrelated killings.
 The district attorney stated that while the entirety of Quinn's fate may never come to light, Owens's conviction legally establishes that Zebb Quinn was murdered.

 Media coverage

-The case received increased visibility in 2012 when the show Disappeared covered the case.
+The case was featured in the February 2001 issue of the Spin magazine, which included interviews with Owens as well as other key figures in the case.
+The case received increased visibility in 2012 when it was covered on the show Disappeared.
 It was also covered by Casefile True Crime Podcast on April 13, 2024.